blytkerchan/blytkerchan.github.io/_posts/2009-11-01-2-control-structures.markdown

 - Posts that need to be re-tagged (WIP)
 ---

-[donate]

 In this post, we'll take a look at a few _control structures_ in C++.
 There are only a few of them, so we'll start by listing them all and giving you some examples of each, but we'll first take a look at what we mean by control structures.
 <!--more-->

-<blockquote>#### Control Structures
+#### Control Structures

->
-> Control structures alter the flow of control, in some way, from the usual, tedious one-statement-after-another flow that you would expect.
-According the the veracity of a given condition (or, in two cases, without condition) control passes from one point in the code to another.</blockquote>
+Control structures alter the flow of control, in some way, from the usual, tedious one-statement-after-another flow that you would expect.
+According the the veracity of a given condition (or, in two cases, without condition) control passes from one point in the code to another.